Track MCP LogoTrack MCP

 🤔 Frequently Asked Questions

-A: Ten new feature categories bringing the tool count from 12 to 30.
-Highlights include clipboard integration, macOS notifications, environment intelligence, structured output parsing, workspace profiles, multi-terminal sessions, file watchers, and SSH remote execution.
-See the full changelog for details.
+A: Ten new feature categories bringing the tool count from 12 to 36 (the v5 README under-counted as 30; the dispatch table actually registered 36).
+Highlights: clipboard integration, macOS notifications, environment intelligence, structured output parsing, workspace profiles, multi-terminal sessions, file watchers, SSH remote execution.

 Q: When should I use pipelines vs regular commands?